SonyCSLParis/web-services/README.md

 #### 3. MediaWiki API(https://www.mediawiki.org/wiki/API:Main_page):

     (search-wikipedia): function to query wikipedia.
-    To query just insert as argument the string you are looking for.
+    To query just insert as an argument the string you are looking for.

 #### 4. Wikidata API(https://www.wikidata.org/wiki/Wikidata:Data_access):

     (search-entity-in-wikidata): function to query wikidata.
-    To query just insert as argument the string you are looking for.
+    To query just insert as an argument the string you are looking for.

     (get-wikidata-entity): function to get all statements for a particular URI in Wikidata.
-    To request just insert as argument the URI you are looking for.
+    To request just insert as an argument the URI you are looking for.
     For more information about URI in Wikidata, please see https://www.wikidata.org/wiki/Help:Statements

 #### 5. Google Knowledge Graph API (https://developers.google.com/knowledge-graph):

     (query-google-knowledge-graph): function to query Google Knowledge Graph APIs.
-    To request just insert as argument the string you are looking for.
+    To request just insert as an argument the string you are looking for.

 #### 6. VUA API (https://stories.datalegend.net):